Triathlon is a multisport event that consists of swimming, cycling, and running.

 The plan gives you a roadmap to follow and helps you to stay on track.

-If you don’t have a training plan, it is easy to get sidetracked or skip workouts.
+If you don’t have a training plan, getting sidetracked or skipping workouts is easy.

 But when you have a plan, you are more likely to stick to it, even when you don’t feel like it.